sfwem/meshmap/README.md

 A good place to start for more info is: [https://switch2osm.org/serving-tiles/](https://switch2osm.org/serving-tiles/)
 If you attempt it, be patient, you *will* get it wrong more than a few times but in the end you might be surprised. :)

-<blockquote style="background: #d3d3d3;">Another option is that some programs, Xastir in particular, will save the map tiles they use.<br/>
+<blockquote style="background: #66cc66; margin-right: 30%;">Tip: Another option is that some programs, Xastir in particular, will save the map tiles they use.<br/>
 You *can* use those tiles as well, but they must be made to be accessible by your webserver.</blockquote>

 You *might* be able to convince KG6WXC to create local map tiles for you, if the area you want is in the USA, he does not have the available SSD space for the entire world... yet.
 If you do ask, be prepared, it literally takes KG6WXC's system about 3-4 days just to render the tiles for a smallish area and it's kind of a PITA!
-<blockquote style="background: #d3d3d3;">As an example, KG6WXC once made tiles for the Mesa Az. mesh group.<br/>
+<blockquote style="background: #d3d3d3; margin-right: 30%">As an example, KG6WXC once made tiles for the Mesa Az. mesh group.<br/>
 It was a smallish area around Phoenix Az, out to a zoom of about 8 or something.<br/>
 It ended up at around 3GB of map tiles and took about 4 days of total run time to render on the server...<br/>
-<em>and</em> it had to restart a few times too, due to running out of 8GB of RAM and having to tweak a few things along the way... so it actually took longer than that.<br/>
+<em>and</em> it had to restart a few times too, due to running out of 8GB of RAM and having to tweak a few things along the way...<br/>
+It actually took much longer than the 4 days of actual run time.<br/>
 Building/Using a map tile server is not for the faint of heart!</blockquote>

 ## Initial setup for a freshly installed Raspbian 9 (Stretch) system